pimittens/pims/README.md

 * Players can create follower bots using the @follower command.
 These bots will follow the player character when changing maps.
 Each player may only have up to 5 followers at a time.
 * Follower bots can be added to the player's party using the @party command.
 * Follower bots can be dismissed using the @dismiss command.
 * Players can automate grinding and PQs.
 This uses a bot assigned to the player's character, although the bot's actions will not be displayed on the player's client.
 Using the @automate command toggles this feature on or off.
+Having the feature toggled on charges the player a number of mesos equal to their level times 10 every 10 seconds.
+* Using the @reqpq command will request bots to join the player's party in order to participate in a specific party quest.
+The bots will be randomly selected from those which are in the appropriate level range and not already logged in.

 ## Other Features/Changes